paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

     more widely.
-3. **Flight simulator method**: When practicing the skill is not possible directly (flying, surgery, ...), a simulation which requires the same cognitive skills (decisions, use knowledge).
+3. **Flight simulator method**: When practicing the skill is not possible directly (flying, surgery, ...), a simulation which requires the same cognitive skills (decisions, use knowledge) is the best alternative.
 4. **The overkill approach**: Increase the difficulty of the challenge by creating more intense versions of the taks than you actually want to perform (e.g. speaking in front of middleschoolers, who pull no punches).